influxdata/telegraf/plugins/inputs/sql/README.md

 ```
 sql_script is read only once, if you change the script you need to restart telegraf

+## Field names
+Field names are the same of the relative column name or taken from value of a column.
+If there is the need of rename the fields, just do it in the sql, try to use an ' AS ' .

 ## Datatypes:
 Using field_cols list the values are converted by the go database driver implementation.